Sterile Neutrinos: Cosmology vs Short-BaseLine Experiments: Introduction

 Fortunately this problem might be resolved by new data from the Planck mission \cite{PLANCK} which should be able to constrain $\neff$ with a much better precision than existing data (see e.g. Ref. \cite{Perotto:2006rj,Hamann:2007sb}).
 However, even if the incoming cosmological data from Planck confirms the standard cosmological value for $\neff$, cosmology should address the discrepancy with the SBL neutrino oscillation results.
 Since the SBL experiments do not provide direct constraint on the cosmological thermalization of the sterile neutrinos, a small lepton asymmetry can be invoked to reduce the thermalization efficiency (see e.g. Ref. \cite{Hannestad:2012ky,Saviano:2013ktj} for recent treatments) and reconcile these two branches of neutrino physics.

-So it is indeed timely to investigate the interplay between neutrino oscillation experiments and cosmology in determining the neutrino properties \cite{Archidiacono:2012ri, Jacques:2013xr}.
+So it is indeed timely to investigate the interplay between neutrino oscillation experiments and cosmology in determining the neutrino properties \cite{Archidiacono:2012ri, Joudaki:2012uk, Jacques:2013xr, Kristiansen:2011mp, Melchiorri:2008gq}.
 This paper is aimed at investigating the joint constraints on neutrino number and neutrino mass from these two different branches.
 The paper is organized as follows: in Section \ref{sec:SBL} we present the SBL analysis data, which includes updates on our previous analysis; in Section \ref{sec:cosmologicalmethod} we describe the cosmological data used in this work and the method we have applied to analyze them; in Section \ref{sec:cosmologicalresults} we provide an update of the cosmological constraints on sterile neutrinos; in Section \ref{sec:jointanalysis} we perform the joint analysis by applying a short--baseline prior to the cosmological analysis.
-Finally, Section \ref{sec:conclusions} contains our conclusions.
+Section \ref{sec:conclusions} contains our conclusions.
+Finally in Section \ref{sec:planck} we have applied the same model of \ref{subsec:3p1jointanalysis} to the analysis of Planck data \cite{Ade:2013lta} in order to check that the latest CMB measurements do not change our conclusions.